 masara

-Masara emerged at the intersection of local agriculture, global food systems, and personal memory.
-Sourcing organic apples from my grandmother’s orchard in northern Mexico, the project confronted the complexities of imported competition, the fragility of family traditions, and the reality that everyday products reflect larger ecological and social dynamics.
+masara emerged at the intersection of local agriculture, global food systems, and personal memory. rooted in my grandmother’s orchard in northern mexico, it traced the pressures of imported competition, the fragility of family traditions, and the way everyday products hold larger ecological and social dynamics. shaped by principles of food sovereignty and regenerative agriculture, masara became more than a bottle of vinegar—it was a quiet invitation to reflect on care, resilience, and the stories carried by food.

 @masaramx